Khintchine's theorem and Diophantine approximation on manifolds: Generalisations to Hausdorff measure and dimension

 \textbf{Jarn\'ik's theorem\footnote{The original statement of Jarn\'ik's theorem had additional constrains, see \cite{MR2508636} for details.}} \cite{Jarnik-1931}{\bf:} {\em Given any monotonic function $\psi$ and $0<s<n$,

 }

 In the above and elsewhere `$\dim$' denotes the Hausdorff dimension and $\cH^s$ denotes the $s$--dimensional Hausdorff measure.
-The following general problem aims at refining the Lebesgue measure theory of $\psi$-approximable points on manifolds geared towards establishing the analogues of the theorems of Jarn\'ik and Besicovitch and incorporating Khintchine type theory for manifolds (as the special case $s=\dim\cM$) into a more general framework.
+The following general problem aims at refining the Lebesgue measure theory of $\psi$-approximable points on manifolds.
+It is geared towards establishing the analogues of the theorems of Jarn\'ik and Besicovitch, and it incorporates Khintchine type theorems for manifolds as the special case $s=\dim\cM$.

 \begin{problem} Given a smooth submanifold $\cM\subset\R^n$, determine the Hausdorff dimension $s$ of the set $\cS_n(\psi)\cap\cM$ and furthermore determine the $s$-dimensional Hausdorff measure of the set $\cS_n(\psi)\cap\cM$. \end{problem}